Defending Your Reputation

 Dealing With Problem Employees -- Or Employment Problems

 Employment issues can arise whether you manage a large staff or have just one person helping you with your business.
 If you need to fire an employee for a valid reason but are afraid the employee may sue you for discrimination, or if tenants complain that an employee is harassing them, even a quick consultation with a lawyer may help steer you away from legal trouble.
 (To learn more about employment issues, see Nolo's area on Human Resources.)

 Protecting Your Intellectual Property Rights

 When surfing the Web, did you happen to find a company logo that's strikingly similar to the one you paid a graphic designer to create for you several years ago?
 Did you spot language on another landlord's website or marketing materials that looks eerily familiar?
 These types of issues relate to your business' intellectual property rights.
 If you try to enforce them on your own -- for example, by contacting the alleged offender about the apparent violation -- and get nowhere, consult a lawyer who's an expert on copyright and trademark issues.

-For more on this topic, read Every Landlord's Property Protection Guide, by Ron Leshnower (Nolo).
+For more on this topic, read Every Landlord's Legal Guide by Janet Portman, Marcia Stewart, and Ralph Warner (Nolo).
 Or, to locate an attorney in your geographic area, visit Nolo's Lawyer Directory, where you can view information about each lawyer's experience, education, and fees, and perhaps most importantly, the lawyer's general philosophy of practicing law.

 1 | 2